riegllms/ros-riegl-vz/riegl_vz/README.md

 A number of scan positions and the data acquired therein make up a scan project.
 The center of the project’s coordinate system (PRCS) coincides horizontally with the center of the first scan position.
 The axes of PRCS are strictly pointing to east (x-axis, red), north (y-axis, green) and up (z-axis, blue), respectively.

-The SOP transforms SOCS into PRCS (Project Coordinate System).
+The SOP transforms SOCS into PRCS.

 ![PRCS (Project Coordinate System)](img/prcs.png)

+**GLCS** (Global Coordinate System):

+A global coordinate system like WGS84.

+The POP transforms GLCS into PRCS

 **VOCS** (Voxel Coordinate System):